gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Compliance & Security Practices
     - Ensure that they adhere to cybersecurity best practices and regulatory requirements, reducing the risk posed by third-party vulnerabilities.
 - Incident Notification
-    - If a third-party vendor is compromised and it affects your organization, they should provide timely, actionable CTI to the organization’s CTI and IR teams.
+    - If a third-party vendor is compromised and it affects your organization, they should provide timely, actionable CTI to the organization`s CTI and IR teams.
 - Security Alignment
     - Work closely with the organization to ensure that security measures and threat intelligence are aligned across the supply chain (e.g., aligning on cybersecurity frameworks).